Updated August 31, 2022

 Unlike other cloud services, pCloud is specifically optimized for video storage.
 Here you can compress video files, customize automatic uploads, and create archives for outdated content.

-Working as a virtual drive app, pCloud also allows you to access the storage from the desktop, without taking space on the hard drive.
+Working as a virtual drive app, pCloud lets you access the storage without taking space on the hard drive.

 - Tons of features aimed at video storage